Computational-Detectives/And-Then-There-Were-Some/README.md

-# And Then There Were Four
+# And Then There Were Some

 Computational Network Analysis to spot the killer in the famous novel "And Then There Were None" by Agatha Christie. 🕵️💻